Siham-Kh/Scanner/README.md

 1. Clone the repository and navigate to the project directory.

 git clone <repository_url>
-cd mysql-scanner
+cd Scanner

 2. Build the scanner program.

 go build

 3. Run the scanner by providing the target host and port as command-line arguments.
-./mysql-scanner <host> <port>
+./main <host> <port>

 - The scanner will not remain in listening mode.
 It checks for the mysql server, if not connected a message "MySQL does not appear to be running on the specified host and port." will show!

 - Replace <host> with the IP address of the target host and <port> with the MySQL port (typically 3306).
-Example: ./mysql-scanner 127.0.0.1 3306
+Example: ./main localhost 3306

 ## Testing

+If you don't have a mysql instance running somewhere, create one below:

 1. **Start a MySQL Docker container**:
 You can use the following command to create a MySQL Docker container for testing: